 James Bond's Rolex Submariner

 The Rolex watch became synonymous with the warrior caste as a result of its participation in two world wars.
 Prior to the Great War wristwatches were worn only by ladies.
 Men wore a pocket watch.
 Officers in the trenches began wearing wrist-watches, of which the Rolex was the most desirable.
 During the Second World War the ascendancy of the Rolex brand was complete.
 Captured aviators would be relieved of their Rolex by their captors.
 Rolex in Geneva generously offered to replace all lost in such a manner.
 Several Rolex watches ended up fighting the war on both sides, as a result.
-The Rolex brand rose higher still when it became associated with the new and exotic activity of Scuba diving.
+The Rolex brand rose higher still when after the Second World war it became associated with the new and exotic activity of Scuba diving.
 Jaques Cousteau had invented Scuba diving after spending the war using military issue rebreathers.
-Scuba diving was undertaken by real men in exotic, distant, locations and an submersible watch was required: The Rolex Submariner.
-This resulted in Fleming choosing the Rolex for Bond to wear and the choice of the Rolex Submariner for Bond to wear in Dr No (1962).
+Scuba diving was undertaken by real-men in exotic, distant, locations and an submersible watch was required: The Rolex Submariner.
+This resulted in Fleming choosing the Rolex for Bond to wear in his novels and EON choosing the Rolex Submariner for Bond to wear in Dr No (1962).
 Rolex further cemented its association with warriors by being the watch of choice for US aviators during the Vietnam War.
 Usually the Rolex GMT Master.
-The CIA Ravens who flew black ops in Cambodia were issed with a gold Rolex GMT Master to use as a blood chit to buy their way to freedom if they were brought down in the jungle and captured by the natives.
+The CIA Ravens who flew black ops in Cambodia were issued with a gold Rolex GMT Master to use as a blood chit to buy their way to freedom if they were brought down in the jungle and captured by the natives.

-- Dr No (1962) - Sean Connery wears a Rolex Submariner, apparently on a black leather two-piece strap.
+- Dr No (1962) - Sean Connery wears a Rolex Submariner, apparently on a dark-brown leather two-piece strap.

-- From Russia with Love (1963) Sean Connery wears a Rolex Submariner on a black strap
+- From Russia with Love (1963) Sean Connery wears a Rolex Submariner, apparently on the same leather strap.

-- Goldfinger (1964) Sean Connery wears a Rolex Submariner on a three-color NATO strap, three black stripes, two green stripes which appear to be lined with a fine red edge.
+- Goldfinger (1964) Sean Connery wears a Rolex Submariner on a three-color webbing strap, three black stripes, two green stripes which appear to be lined with a fine red edge.

-- On Her Majesty's Secret Service (1969) George Lazenby wears a Rolex Daytona.
+- On Her Majesty's Secret Service (1969) George Lazenby wears a Rolex 6238 Chronograph.

 - Fleming's James Bond Novels